 There is a very good chance that we can, yes.
 We do "miracles" like that every day.

-We hold private intensive couples retreats all over the USA and in Ireland for couples who have given up hope.
+We hold private intensive couples retreats all over the USA and in Ireland and in New South Wales in Australia for couples who have given up hope.

 While there is a general cultural bias that now favors divorce when an individual is in an unhappy marriage…in a careful analysis of nationally representative data with extensive measures of psychological well-being, researchers could find no evidence that divorce or separation typically made adults happier than staying in an unhappy marriage.”